-We expect to receive a AIP from Barclays this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
-Do Barclays recommend any Small Heath solicitors on the Barclays conveyancing panel, or is it better to go independently?
+We expect to receive a OIP from Yorkshire BS this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
+Do Yorkshire BS recommend any Small Heath solicitors on the Yorkshire BS conveyancing panel, or is it better to find our own lawyer?

-You will need to appoint Small Heath solicitors independently although you'll need to choose one on the Barclays conveyancing panel.
-The solicitor represents both you and Barclays through the process.
+You will need to appoint Small Heath solicitors independently although you'll need to choose one on the Yorkshire BS conveyancing panel.
+The solicitor represents both you and Yorkshire BS through the process.

-I today plan to offer on a house that seems to meet my requirements, at a great figure which is making it more attractive.
-I have subsequently discovered that it's a leasehold as opposed to freehold.
-I would have thought that there are issues purchasing a leasehold house in Small Heath.
-Conveyancing advisers have not yet been appointed.
-Will my lawyers set out the implications of buying a leasehold house in Small Heath ?
+I am hoping to put an offer on a small detached house that appears to tick a lot of boxes, at a reasonable price which is making it more attractive.
+I have since found out that it's a leasehold as opposed to freehold.
+I am assuming that there are issues purchasing a house with a leasehold title in Small Heath.
+Conveyancing solicitors have are soon to be appointed.
+Will my lawyers set out the risks of buying a leasehold house in Small Heath ?

 Most houses in Small Heath are freehold rather than leasehold.
-This is one of the situations where having a local conveyancer used to dealing with such properties who can assist with the conveyancing process.
-We note that you are purchasing in Small Heath in which case you should be looking for a Small Heath conveyancing solicitor and be sure that they have experience in transacting on leasehold houses.
-First you will need to check the unexpired lease term.
-Being a lessee you will not be at liberty to do whatever you want with the house.
-The lease comes with conditions such as requiring the freeholder’sconsent to carry out changes to the property.
-You may also be required to pay a maintenance charge towards the maintenance of the estate where the property is located on an estate.
-Your solicitor will appraise you on the various issues.
+This is one of the situations where having a local solicitor used to dealing with such properties who can assist with the conveyancing process. it is apparent that you are buying in Small Heath so you should seriously consider looking for a Small Heath conveyancing solicitor and be sure that they have experience in advising on leasehold houses.
+As a matter of priority you will need to check the number of years remaining.
+As a lessee you will not be entirely free to do whatever you want with the house.
+The lease will likely included provisions for example obtaining the landlord’spermission to carry out changes to the property.
+You may also be required to pay a service charge towards the upkeep of the estate where the property is located on an estate.
+Your solicitor will report to you on the legal implications.